Jakaria-Jihad/blockchain-certificate-verification/README.md

 #### 2. Editor Admin

-1. Edit existing students that are not finalized.
+1. Edit existing students who are not finalized.

 2. Cannot add new students or edit finalized ones.